eyaget/Biometrics/README.md

 ## 📚 Citation

-If you would like to use the BlowPrnt dataset in your research, please cite the respective paper as follows:
+If you would like to use our BlowPrint dataset in your research, please cite the respective paper as follows:

 ```bibtex
 @@InProceedings{blowprint2025,